dpower395/CS4502-Project/README.md

 Which streets or locations have the most number of parking tickets?<br />
 What are the most common violation codes issued?
 Is there a correlation for certain types of vehicles?<br />
 Which counties have the highest number of parking violations?<br />
-When during the year are most tickets likely to be issued??<br />
+When during the year are most tickets likely to be issued?<br />
+Which make of passenger vehicle is most likely to be ticketed?<br />

 ### Answers:
 In the Manhattan borough, E West 14th street is by far the most common street for receiving parking violations.<br />
 The most common violation codes are 36 (Exceeding the posted speed limit in or near a designated school zone) and 21 (Street Cleaning).<br />
 Predictably, Manhattan has the highest rate of parking violations.<br />
 Parking violations are enforced regularly throughout the year, though a regular drop at certain parts of the week / year are due to days when violations are not enforced.<br />
+There is a statistically significant difference between how often foreign and domestic cars are ticketed, with foreign cars being ticketed disproportionately more than they are registered in NY.
+This could be an issue with our data or an enforcement bias.<br />

 ### Applications:
 Any effort made to increase awareness about the restrictions of passenger vehicles along stretches of West 14th Street might go a long way towards preventing negligent parking.